 Consulting topics: Board governance, communication skills, development of strategic grantmaking practice, executive coaching, family dynamics, next generation issues, legacy development

-She has served on the advisory board of Ashoka's Bay Area Youth Venture and currently serves on the board of Thinking Beyond Borders, empowering and inspiring students to become leaders via international gap year programs addressing critical global issues and meaningful solutions to our world’s problems.
+As the founder of Impact Coaching & Consulting, LLC, based in the Bay Area, Rebecca is privileged to travel nationally and internationally in her work with organizations, foundations, families and entrepreneurs.
+Rebecca has a passion for most things involving the principles of social venture, innovation and leadership.
+She has served on the advisory board of Ashoka's Bay Area Youth Venture and the board of Thinking Beyond Borders, empowering and inspiring students to become leaders via international gap year programs addressing critical global issues and meaningful solutions to our world's problems.

 Director of Family and Corporate Philanthropy, Jewish Federation of Greater Atlanta

 Consulting topics: Communication skills, next generation issues and philanthropy, fundraising